rajan8446/Traderoom-trading/README.md

 1. **Challenge**: Adding a background image to the Hero section div.

-   - **Solution**: Resolved with the help of ChatGPT, Google references, and YouTube tutorials.

 2. **Challenge**: Making the "Benefit of Joining Course" section dynamic, where numbers start from zero and progress to the final state.

-   - **Solution**: Addressed with guidance from ChatGPT and various online resources.

 3. **Challenge**: Ensuring the entire website is responsive.

-   - **Solution**: Overcame difficulties with the assistance of ChatGPT, Google references, and YouTube tutorials.
+**Solution**: Overcame difficulties with the assistance of ChatGPT, Google references, and YouTube tutorials.

 ## Live URL